-Cyber is a leading-edge field of law, which requires Ben to develop fresh, original ideas and solutions.
+Cyber is a leading-edge field of law, which required Ben to develop fresh, original ideas and solutions.
 It is full of nuances and opportunities that surprise lawyers and non-lawyers alike.

 Cyber law is commonly misunderstood.
 Many students in the LEG523 course have to discard old assumptions and change the way they think about the topic.

-Teaching for SANS gives Ben an opportunity to study myriad issues, develop new ideas and then refine those ideas in collaboration with the knowledgeable students SANS brings to the classroom.
-He strives to be extremely practical.
-He provides students the tools and mindset to address the real-world challenges they face as they help their clients and employers manage cyber law risk.
+Teaching for SANS gave Ben an opportunity to study myriad issues, develop new ideas and then refine those ideas in collaboration with the knowledgeable students SANS brings to the classroom.
+He was extremely practical, providing students the tools and mindset to address the real-world challenges they face as they help their clients and employers manage cyber law risk.

 Ben is featured in the book "The Devil Inside the Beltway", the story of the infamous LabMD cyber attack.
 His uncommon advice to LabMD ultimately steered the company toward its landmark 2018 legal victory over the Federal Trade Commission.

-In alignment with what he teaches in the LEG523 course, Ben consults for tech professional firms, helping them write engagement contracts and otherwise manage their legal liability and right to be paid.
+In alignment with what he teaches in the LEG523 course, Ben consulted for tech professional firms, helping them write engagement contracts and otherwise manage their legal liability and right to be paid.
 Such firms include QSAs, auditors, penetration testers and forensic investigators.
-He advises diverse enterprises on cyber crises and incidents.
+He advised diverse enterprises on cyber crises and incidents.

-Additionally, Ben is a mentor to law students at the University of North Texas at Dallas College of Law.
-He serves as an industry advisor on cyber security to the Pennsylvania College of Technology.
+Additionally, Ben was a mentor to law students at the University of North Texas at Dallas College of Law, and served as an industry advisor on cyber security to the Pennsylvania College of Technology.

-Ben comes from a blue-collar background in the Panhandle of Texas.
+Ben came from a blue-collar background in the Panhandle of Texas.
 He is a graduate of the law school at Georgetown University.
-In his spare time Ben enjoys hiking, wading, jogging, sprinting, bicycling and spelunking in the outdoors.
-He can commonly be found slowly walking barefoot up and down a creek somewhere, inspecting every tadpole, blossom, and rock formation.
+In his spare time Ben enjoyed hiking, wading, jogging, sprinting, bicycling and spelunking in the outdoors.
+He was commonly found slowly walking barefoot up and down a creek somewhere, inspecting every tadpole, blossom, and rock formation.